Homeward Review: Is It Worth the Cost?

 SHARE

-Homeward is a real estate service that offers multiple ways for homeowners to leverage their cash to buy a new home — especially in a competitive market.
+Homeward is a real estate service that offers multiple ways for homeowners to leverage their cash to buy a new home — especially in a competitive market, similar to a bridge loan.
 The company’s products include:

-• Get a cash offer: Homeward pays you up to 80% of your home value upfront, plus the additional upside (minus its program fees) once your sells your home on the MLS
+• Get a cash offer: Homeward pays you a significant portion of your home value upfront, plus the additional upside (minus its program fees and carrying costs) once your sells your home on the MLS

 • Buy before you sell: Homeward fronts you the cash to buy a new home before you sell, giving you the freedom to move when you're ready